while-true-do/doc-library/README.md

 ## Testing

-Most of the "generic" tests are located our
+Most of the "generic" tests are located in the
 [Test Library](https://github.com/while-true-do/test-library).
 Tests and instructions for a single repository are located in the [Test Directory](./tests).